 The report is then presented and discussed with the client who can then choose to make their own updates.
 Alternatively they can ask us to make the changes required on a case-by-case basis.

-Would you like a chat
+Still got questions.
+Would you like to chat with us?

 Another useful source if you are looking at design reviews